Tristram Hillier: Career

 In Paris he met many members of the Surrealist movement; he was particularly influenced by Giorgio de Chirico and Max Ernst.
 He lived in France until 1940, but travelled extensively; he remained a surrealist painter throughout his life.

 His first one-man show was at the Lefevre Gallery in 1931; he later exhibited mainly at Tooth's Gallery.
 From 1933 he was a member of the Unit One group led by Paul Nash.
 During the Second World War he served in the Royal Navy Volunteer Reserve with the Free French.

 After the war he lived in France and in Spain, and then went to live at Yew Tree House, East Pennard in Somerset, England.
 His autobiography Leda and the Goose was published in 1954.

 A retrospective exhibition of his work was held at the Worthing Gallery in 1960.
 He was made an Associate of the Royal Academy (ARA) in 1957, and a Royal Academician (RA) in 1967.

 Personal life

 Hiller married twice.
 From 1931 to 1935 he was married to Irene Rose Hodgkins, the daughter of a bookmaker, with whom he had twin sons, Jonathan and Benjamin.
 From 1937 he was married to Leda Millicent Hardcastle, daughter of Sydney Hardcastle, the inventor of the First World War Hardcastle torpedo; they had two daughters, Mary and Anna-Clare.
 He was a strict and aloof parent, and was given to darkening moods.

 Tristram Hillier died in Bristol, England, on 18 January 1983.
 He was buried at Glanvilles Wootton Church, five miles south of Sherborne, Dorset on 22 January 1983 (record number 732 in the Parish Registers of burials 1880–1985).
+A local journalist, Seth Dellow, has been maintaining the grave since 2023.
+It is not known why Hillier is buried at Glanvilles Wootton Church.